 Stack Your Appliances

 By stacking your front-loading washer and dryer, you'll save space and won't have to worry about straining your back while unloading laundry.
-Stacking kits help make it easy and safe to attach the appliances on top of each other—and you’ll free up space for other laundry essentials like a folding table, ironing board or a drying rack.
+Stacking kits make it easy and safe to attach the appliances on top of each other—and you’ll free up space for other laundry essentials like a folding table, ironing board or a drying rack.

 Consider Adding Colour

 The laundry room is the perfect place to take a style risk with a bolder hue than you might choose for a kitchen appliance.
 Have fun with it.
 Go beyond basic white and indulge in a bright red, orange, or blue washer and dryer set.
-The splash of colour will make the room more inviting, and doing laundry won't seem quite so tedious.
+The splash of color will make the room more inviting, and doing laundry won't seem quite so tedious.

 Clean Up the Clutter